On the limits of agency in agent-based models: Introduction

-Large language models (LLMs) have shown remarkable performance in text-based applications~\cite{openaiGPT4TechnicalReport2024,anilPaLMTechnicalReport2023,touvronLLaMAOpenEfficient2023} which caused a surge in LLM-powered agents with the aim of tackling more general tasks LLM-agents have demonstrated potential to enable more general and adaptive human-like behavior~\cite{serapio-garciaPersonalityTraitsLarge2023,hortonLargeLanguageModels2023}.
-While promising work on multi-agent simulations with LLM-agents has been performed~\cite{parkGenerativeAgentsInteractive2023,vezhnevetsGenerativeAgentbasedModeling2023a}, it has primarily been limited to tabletop games and small population scenarios.
-The study of large-scale complex systems, such as epidemics or supply chain networks, often requires the simulation of millions of agents, but little work has been done on scaling LLM-based agent simulations to these numbers.
-Furthermore, these simulations need also to incorporate adequate environment designs that capture dynamics, such as virus mutations or economic shocks, to be effective for policy design.
+Large language models (LLMs) have shown remarkable performance in text-based applications ~\cite{openaiGPT4TechnicalReport2024,anilPaLMTechnicalReport2023,touvronLLaMAOpenEfficient2023}, suggesting a possible solution to the challenge of creating more realistic agent behaviors.
+LLM-powered agents have demonstrated potential to enable more general and adaptive human-like behavior~\cite{serapio-garciaPersonalityTraitsLarge2023,hortonLargeLanguageModels2023}.
+However, integrating LLMs into large-scale ABMs remains problematic.
+While promising work on multi-agent simulations with LLM-agents has been performed~\cite{parkGenerativeAgentsInteractive2023,vezhnevetsGenerativeAgentbasedModeling2023a}, it has primarily been limited to tabletop games and small population scenarios (few hundred agents).
+Querying an LLM for each individual agent's decision at every time step quickly becomes computationally infeasible as the number of agents grows into the millions, which is often necessary for studying large-scale complex systems like epidemics or supply chain networks.
+The goal of our research is to bridge this gap.

-In this paper, we introduce AgentTorch to address these issues.
-AgentTorch is a framework for scalable simulation, calibration, and analysis of ABMs that allows for the specification of flexible agent architectures and fully differentiable environments.
-We employ AgentTorch to assess the suitability of LLM agents for large-scale ABM research.
-First, we study whether LLM-agents can reproduce population-level statistics of behaviour.
-Next, we introduce the concept of an LLM-archetype representing a collection of agents that share the same behavior characteristics.
-This approach allows us to scale simulations to millions of agents informed by LLM outputs.
-Finally, we benchmark the trade-off in simulation fidelity between more expressive individual LLM-agents and a coarser approach based on archetypes.
-We illustrate our observation through a case study of 8.4 million agents representing NYC.